 Organic Search / SEO is becoming more and more difficult with every passing day and there is not much option for the businesses but to put money into Paid search and now they are trying to make that difficult as well.
 Of course these update will also help kill some of the smaller keyword tools that were using bots to fetch data from the Adwords Keyword Planner.
 Thank Google, they have confirmed that the Adwords Keyword Tool API will continue to return full data.

 I am sure advertisers and SEOs will still continue to use the Google Adwords Keyword tool but what are the other alternatives to Google Keyword Planner for finding good quality keyword data ?
-I have been toying with several keyword research tools for a long time now and while some of them are more commonly used for competitor keyword research, most of them are very effective keyword research tools with loads of data that both advertisers and SEO s would love.
-I have listed a few tools that I personally find extremely helpful – granted they are not free but most of them offer some trial period and the nominal fee is well worth the data they provide.
+I have been toying with several keyword research tools for a long time now and while some of them are more commonly used for competitor keyword research, most of them are very effective keyword research tools with loads of data that both advertisers and SEOs would love.
+I have listed a few alternative to Google Adwords Keyword planner tool that I personally find extremely helpful – granted they are not free but most of them offer some trial period and the nominal fee is well worth the data they provide.

-One of the most well known and user friendly tool providing highly detailed keyword and competitor data for both organic / SEO as well as for Adwords.
+One of the most well-known and user friendly tool providing highly detailed keyword and competitor data for both organic / SEO as well as for Adwords.
 Also, the data is available for 27 different countries, which serves well for search marketers that are working with clients other than in US.
 You can not only find new keywords but you can actually find what keywords your competitors are using, the bid price, volume, ad copies and a host of other data.
-Besides the regular keyword research but it actually allows you to take a sneak pic into your competitiors Adwords account.
+Besides the regular keyword research bit it actually allows you to take a sneak pic into your competitor’s Adwords account.

 A very similar tool to SEMRush and does almost everything that SEMRush does but a little more expensive.